jaccomoc/jactl/docs/README.md

                 .map{ "* [$it](#${ linkify(it.toLowerCase()) })" }
                 .each{ println it }
 ```

+See [Language Features](https://jactl.io/language-features) for more language features and examples.

 ### Compiles to Java bytecode
 Jactl scripts compile to bytecode to take advantage of the performance capabilities of the JVM.